ProfilePic

 2. Secure your email and other communication accounts

-• Many people reuse passwords and your email or cell phone account may be compromised as well.
+• Many people reuse passwords, and your email or cell phone account may also be compromised.

 • Immediately change your accounts’ passwords and implement multi-factor authentication — a setting that prevents cybercriminals from accessing your accounts, even if they know your password — if you haven’t already done so.